 She also gets to make some badly designed parachutes because that’s the type of irrepressibly (if misplaced) confident type of a flamingo she is!

-The mysterious case of the elephant that forgot has been written by Cath Hassell and is being illustrated by Jon Evans.
+The mysterious case of the elephant that forgot has been written by Cath Hassell and illustrated by Jon Evans.
 To ensure the book gets its facts right, we obviously needed the input of some engineers, and are really pleased that Pip Jefferis, a civil engineer and Sarah Bell, an environmental engineer, provided us with that feedback.

-Due to the awarding of an ingenious grant from the Royal Academy of Engineers we will be training up actual real-life engineers to work in tandem with us to deliver workshops in schools so that five to eight year olds can help Frankie and Clarence solve the mystery and vote on whether Frankie’s engineering ideas will succeed or fail!
+Due to the awarding of an ingenious grant from the Royal Academy of Engineers we have been training up actual real-life engineers to work in tandem with us to deliver workshops in schools so that five to eight year olds can help Frankie and Clarence solve the mystery and vote on whether Frankie’s engineering ideas will succeed or fail!

 The grant also means that we can give every child who attends one of the workshops their very own copy of the book to take home.
 As part of the remit is to prioritise schools with a high number of pupils on the deprivation index, this is especially exciting to us.

-We will also be running a series of workshops at the Science Museum as part of a Year of Engineering and will attend other local science fairs to distribute the book.
+We have also be run a series of workshops at the Science Museum as part of a Year of Engineering and will attend other local science fairs to distribute the book.

 We are already really pleased to have these fabulous companies (in strict alphabetical order!) supporting us.